-When writing about our FL hurricane windows, we’ve tended to focus a lot on hurricane preparation, but less so on what to do in the aftermath of a storm.
+When writing about our FL hurricane windows, we’ve tended to focus a lot on hurricane preparation, but less so on what to do after a hurricane hits.

 The hurricane may have passed, but the danger hasn’t.
 Follow these steps from the CDC to keep yourself and your family safe.